zushicat/single-image-ESRGAN/README.md

 ### Data Loader
 - Pass the percentage of the training set you like to compute with *percent_of_training_set* when initializing the DataLoader class (in \\__init\\__ of Pretrainer and Trainer)
 - in function *load_images*:
-I additionally use "pre-crops" of resized versions of the images (i.e. 1600x1600 pixel -> 800x800 pixel and 400x400 pixel) which seems to improve the quality of generated images with input of images with overall lower quality (see below: Results)
+I additionally use "pre-crops" of resized versions of the images (i.e. 1600x1600 pixel -> 800x800 pixel and 400x400 pixel, applied to 96x96 pixel -> 24x24 pixel crops) which seems to improve the quality of generated images with input of images with overall lower quality (see below: Results)
 I admittedly didn't really *measure* the results, so it's up to you: If you consider this as utter useless, change following loop accordingly:
 ```
 for size in [None, original_img.height//2, original_img.height//4]